Andrew Johnson: 10 Noteworthy Achievements

-Ultimately, the back and forth and battle with Congress culminated in Andrew Johnson being impeached by the U.S. House of Representatives.
+Ultimately, the back and forth exchanges he had with Congress culminated in him being impeached by the U.S. House of Representatives.
 But for a single vote in the Senate, President Andrew Johnson would have been removed from office.

 During his presidency, he signed the treaty to buy Alaska – Russia’s North American colony.
 On March 30, 1867, Russia’s ambassador to the US Eduard de Stoecki and Secretary of State William H. Seward finalized the agreement for the purchase of Alaska for $7.2 million.
 On April 1, 1867, the U.S. Senate approved the treaty 37 to 2.
 The deal to buy Alaska was considered a monumental failure back.
 However, history has vindicated Andrew Johnson.
 Aside its vast natural resources, Alaska today occupies an important geopolitical position for the United States.